ApolloScapeAuto/dataset-api/car_instance/renderer/Readme.md

 Two things are modified: (1) we give the renderer a python wrapper (2) we provide an egl context so the the render can be performed off-screen.

-Tested with Ubuntu 14.04 and Python 2.7.
+Tested with Ubuntu 14.04 and Python 2.7, nvidia diver 375.26.
 For other versions, we haven't tested it.